Aerial Dancing by Rebekah Leach

 • Contact

 Hi!
-My name is Rebekah Leach and Aerial Dance is a loved hobby of mine, as you can probably tell.
-It is indeed a hobby.
-I never want to depend on it solely for income or do it in a way such that I feel I have to do something when I don't feel it, and/or lose the passion for it.
-That said, I do teach and perform whenever I can, wherever I can.
-This website serves as a great way to record all my journeys in and out of the lives of all I perform with or those whom I teach.
-Teaching means a lot to me because it is a position of honor to be an influence in someone else's life.
+My name is Rebekah Leach and Aerial Dancing is a loved hobby of mine, as you can probably tell.
+This website serves as a great way to record some of the great fun I've had along my journey.
+Teaching means a lot to me because I value the position of honor to be an influence in someone else's life.
 (My day job also involves teaching, so I am always teaching something whether it be dance, math, physics, piano, etc.) When I teach, I do not feel as though I am simply showing someone how to do something, I feel I am awakening creativity and expression of the soul.
-Someone who inspires me is someone whose self expression not only comes out with passion (and passion not for the sake of passion but passion from a purpose and a truth), it comes out with a purity of heart.
-That is what I aspire to and want to pass on to others.
+Someone who inspires me is someone whose self expression not only comes with passion (and passion not for the sake of passion but passion from a purpose and a truth), it comes with expression of those deep and hidden truths of our lives.
+That is what I aspire to and want to pass on to others through both teaching and performing.

 The story (long version - for when you're ready to sit for a while): I get asked a lot, "how did you get into it?"
 I don't have a short answer, and the story barely makes much sense.
 I was in the middle of a study abroad in Thailand, and was getting a lot of check marks on my bucket list.
 And I was thinking about what other things I wanted on my bucket list.
 I asked myself, "what do I have I always wanted to do?"
 And what kept coming back to a random flier that I saw years ago in a dance studio where I took lessons.
 The flier had a picture of dancers suspended on ropes and using that medium for artistic expression.
 I remember I felt such a longing to do that, and even though it had been years since I saw the posted, the image still stuck with me.
 Well, I decided to google things that would lead me to aerial dance (although I don't think I even knew those code words at the time).
 I saw that there was an Aerial Dance Festival happening in Boulder, CO that year, and I e-mailed my dad to sign me up.
 (Remember, I was in Thailand.)